 Coming from the Black Country of Wolverhampton – Black Sabbath country – it was only natural that their tendency should be toward the macho, but you just felt with Slade that half a yard underneath the bucket loads of glitter there were two tattoos that said ‘love’ and ‘hate’.
 Maybe it was their background.

-What happened to Slade?
-They got soft.
-They started making proper records.
-They learned to spell.
-They got ideas.
-They made a film, Flame (1975) - aka Slade In Flame - that was all soft focus and backlit.
+Then Slade made a film, Flame (1975) – aka Slade In Flame – that was all soft focus and backlit.
 Listen, if Slade In Flame had been a kosher item, it would have been called Slade In Flaym.
+The accompanying album was to be the group’s last Top 10 LP.

 Bass, piano, violin